Reliving How We Got Here: TVF’s Fabric Lineage Over 50 Years

 How it all started

 “At the beginning, the company started with cotton canvas,” says Bob.
 “They started selling single fill duck… tarp grade.”
-As the story is told, the founders, Dick Hanzel and Dick Leventhal, worked together several years at Hoosier Tarpaulin & Canvas Goods Co. in Indianapolis before launching Top Value Fabrics, today known as TVF Inc. The two decided to join forces to start their own business, which had modest beginnings.
+As the story is told, the founders, Dick Hanzel and Dick Leventhal, worked together for several years at Hoosier Tarpaulin & Canvas Goods Co. in Indianapolis before launching Top Value Fabrics, today known as TVF Inc. The two decided to join forces to start their own business, which had modest beginnings.

 Soon, this small product offering of greige goods and paraffin-coated cotton ducks used for tarps would be staples until more advanced materials became available.
 By the time Bob started in 1986, offerings had grown to include cotton number ducks, single-fill cotton ducks, army ducks, marine duck fabrics like Sunforger®, and some acrylic-coated outdoor awning and umbrella fabrics.
 Bob, a significant contributor to TVF’s success, started with TVF the same year our current headquarters opened at 401 W. Carmel Drive in Carmel, Indiana.

-Vinyls and Nylon rising.
+Vinyls and nylon rising

 By the mid-to-late ’80s, our product offerings expanded significantly into vinyl and synthetic marine fabrics, which we still carry today.
 During the same period, various-weight nylon was added.